-Students must inform the department in writing of their intent to graduate by the last day of the term prior to the intended graduation semester and must do so two weeks prior to Graduate Studies' deadline dates.
-Graduation is dependent not only on the receipt of this notification but also on completion of all degree requirements by November 15 for Fall graduation, April 15 for Spring or July 15 for summer.
+Students must inform the department, in writing, of their intent to graduate by the last day of the term prior to the intended graduation semester and must do so two weeks prior to Graduate Studies' deadline dates.
+Graduation is dependent not only on the receipt of this notification but also on completion of all degree requirements by November 15 for Fall graduation, April 15 for Spring graduation, or July 15 for Summer graduation.